stormlovetao/xQTLimp/README.md

 # xQTLImp
 ## Introduction
-xQTLImp is an open source software that implements xQTL(such as eQTL, mQTL, haQTL et. al) statistics (i.e Z statistics) imputation across the genome. xQTLImp accepts xQTL summary statistics without the need of individual-level genotypes and molecular features, and could accurately impute novel xQTL associations based on genetic reference panel.
-The imputation process is performed by modeling variants, within same LD and associated with a certain molecular trait, by using multivariate normal distribution.
-Novel QTL statistics of variants associated with a molecular trait, say gene *G's* expression level, will be calculated as a weighted linear combination of known statistics of variants associated with G, with the weights reflecting LD relationships (i.e. LD r^2) among those variants (See Methods of Paper).
-Genetic reference panel such as 1000G, HapMap or user-provided refrence panel in gzipped VCF format is required for LD calculations.
+xQTLImp is an open source software that implements imputation of xQTL(such as eQTL, mQTL, haQTL et. al) statistics (i.e., Z statistics) across the genome. xQTLImp accepts xQTL summary statistics without the need of individual-level genotypes and molecular traits (such as gene expression), and could accurately impute novel xQTL associations from known associations based on linkage disequilibrium (LD) among variants.
+Specifically, it models the statistics of variants associated with the same molecular trait by using a multivariate Gaussian model, and infers missing association statistics from nearby known association statistics by leveraging LD among variants (See Methods in the paper).
+Using multiple real datasets, we demonstrated that 1) xQTLImp can impute missing xQTL statistics with high accuracy, and 2) xQTLImp can effiectively reduce the lower bound of MAF in xQTL studies, leading to the discovery of novel xQTL signals to further enhance xQTL discoveries.

+xQTLImp requires as compulsory input data: (1) genotype reference panel (such as 1000G or HapMap) for calculating LD correlations; (2) xQTL summary statistics (Z statistics) measured from associations between genotypes and molecular traits, where variants are identified by genomic coordinates and ref/alt alleles; (3) molecular trait annotation.
+The output is a list of variant-molecular trait associations, with a imputation flag (1 for novel) and imputation quality score, r2pred $\in$ (0,1).

-In general, xQTLImp can handle any kinds of molecular traits (not limited to gene expression, DNA methylation or histone acetylation) that can be physically mapped onto genomic regions, without limitation in species.
-Genomic variants such as SNV and small Indel(Insertion/deletion) are both supported.
-And xQTLImp can be applied in multiple scenarios, such as in performing meta-analysis of multiple eQTL studies which have reported different, but correlated sets of variants.
+xQTLImp could handle various kinds of molecular traits (not limited to gene expression, DNA methylation or histone acetylation) that can be physically mapped onto the genome.
+Genomic variants including SNV and small Indel (Insertion/deletion) are both supported. xQTLImp allows users to specify chromosome and MAF of variants, discard certain regions (such as HLA region) and run in multiple threads.
+Regarding the performance, xQTLImp was designed in speed and memory efficient way, and it took 3~4 hours and <4GB memory for the genome-wide imputation on a single-cell eQTL datasets (see Suppl.
+Notes in the paper), which could be easily distributed on PC and server.

-xQTLImp is implemented in C++ and released under GNU GPL license.
-The source code and sample data are freely available for download at current webpage, and can be run on Linux/Unix/windows with C++ environment.
-To get better performance, xQTLImp can be executed in parallel mode, during which each chromosome will be broken into *N* chunks (*N* = number of threads) with each chunk has similar number of molecules.
-And on average, xQTLImp will need ~4Gb memory to execute in genome wide , which is easy to be distributed on PC and server.
+xQTLImp is implemented in C++ and released under GNU GPL license (version 3).
+The source code and sample data are freely available for download at current webpage, and can be run on cross platforms with proper C++ environment.
 </br>

 ##  Building xQTLImp